CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T002-SBS.md

 1. In the Terminal window, open a PowerShell Terminal by typing `pwsh`

-1. Type the following command to create a Docker network named `fabrikam`:
+1. Run the following command to create a Docker network named `fabrikam`:

    ```bash
    docker network create fabrikam